 In one of the earlier years of Citi Field’s life, I decided to hit one of the delis next to all the chop shops to try to get some “local flavor”.
 Navigating the potholed streets that were filled with liquid of some sort (despite no rain for a couple of days), I stepped over a dead cat and dodged two large rats before determining this was a bad idea.

-Maybe someday the neighborhood will become something other than this dystopian industrial wasteland.
+There are plans afoot to turn this neighborhood into something other than this dystopian industrial wasteland.
 Until then, pre-game by grabbing some dumplings in Flushing or empanadas in Corona.
 Or grab a few drinks before getting on the 7-train.
 Or eschew pre-gaming and just take a walk through the nearby US tennis center and the grounds from the 1964 World’s fair in preparation for the calories you’ll likely consume.

 Kudos to the Mets for pricing sanity compared to their crosstown rivals.
 It’s NYC, so things won’t be cheap, but there are several places more expensive.
 And if the Mets disappoint as they seemingly do annually, you can get some good seats on the secondary market for a fair price.